goldin2008/Note/ds.md

 gradient descent 的pesudo

+How do you handle really large datasets, over a billion rows?
+(Think cloud here and be able able to explain what vendor you’d use and how you get that data up there.
+This is the hardest part of that process)

+What are gradient boosters?

+What’s your favorite gradient booster and why?
+(Gradient booster reign supreme on structured datasets. )

+What are a few metrics you use when modeling?

+What’s overfitting?
+What’s the easiest way to reduce it.

+What’s K-Fold Cross Val?

 ## DS
 ***Feature Selection*** is the process of selecting the attributes that can make the predicted variable more accurate or eliminating those attributes that are irrelevant and can decrease the model accuracy and quality.